 Lay glue into corners like these using the edge of your round toothpick.
 In this way, you can test-fit first and add glue second.

 "Check Square"

-In engineering the word "square" means "at ninety degrees".
-Check square, using the included tool, any time you are assembling surfaces like
+In engineering the word "square" means "at ninety degrees."
+Check square, using the included tool, any time you are assembling perpendicular surfaces like these.

 BREAK SOMETHING?
 NEED A REPLACEMENT PART?